ba-lab/AF2-accepts-SA/README.md

 ## Alphafold2 trimmed to accept a sequence alignment (non-Docker version)

-This is the modified version of Alphafold 2 that does not require docker.
+This is the trimmed version of Alphafold 2 that does not require docker.

 In this pipeline, the program accepts an alignment file in a3m format.
 (Note: This program does not generate MSA files).
 It helps to evaluate the given MSA file using alphafold prediction results.